There are people who shop on Amazon, and then there are the people who can’t stop shopping on Amazon.

 Daily shoppers don’t just rely on Amazon—they love Amazon

 Throughout 2020, consumers reduced their in-store shopping in favor of socially-distanced, online spending.
-Amazon quickly emerged as the favorite retailer in the U.S.—particularly among a key group of consumers who now shop at the Everything Store daily.
+Though COVID-19 vaccination is now underway and brick-and-mortar retailers are opening back up, this trend continues in 2021.
+Amazon has emerged as the favorite retailer in the U.S.—particularly among a key group of consumers who now shop at the Everything Store daily.

 Addicted to Amazon: superfan spending habits and attitudes